dij0s/PETAL/thesis/bachelor_thesis.typ

 - Simplifying the user interface by handling the communication between the orchestration AI and the specialized AIs.

 The project is scoped to municipalities within the canton of Valais/Wallis and strictly relies on publicly available data.
-Certain measures are taken to ensure the privacy and security of data that would not be of public order considering the future implementation of extra datasources.

-The solution is designed to offer a user-friendly interface from which users can interact with the system in a conversational manner and visualize a map of the municipality with different layers.
+A user-friendly interface enables users to interact with the system in a conversational manner and visualize a map of the municipality with different layers.

-User behavior is analyzed to takeaway user preferences which gradually adapt the answers to better meet the user expectations.
+Finally, user behavior is analyzed to takeaway user preferences which gradually adapt the answers to better meet the user expectations.

-#highlight(
-  "TODO: parler de la structure du document et référencer methodologie?", )

-= Artificial Intelligence notice
+This document outlines the methodology used to design and implement the solution, details the evaluation framework and presents the results, in relation to the research question.

+#cleardoublepage()
+#heavy-title("Artificial Intelligence notice")

 While generative artificial intelligence is the core of this work, it has also been a great help in assisting the following tasks: prompt engineering (1) and thesis report rewording (2)#footnote("The language models used for these tasks are GPT-4.1 (OpenAI) and Claude 3.7 (Anthropic).").